You’re going to want to stick around for this delicious recipe for Classic Light Lasagna.

 - 1 pound 99% lean ground turkey breast

 - One 28-ounce can crushed tomatoes, undrained

 - 6 ounces (1½ cups) shredded part skim mozzarella cheese, divided

 - 6 cooked lasagna noodles

-- Place onion, celery, carrot and garlic in a food processor; pulse until coarsely ground.
+- Place the onion, celery, carrot and garlic in a food processor; pulse until coarsely ground.

 - Heat a medium saucepan over medium-high heat.
-Add oil to the pan; swirl to coat.
-Add tomato paste and pancetta; cook 1 minute, stirring constantly.
-Add turkey, and cook 4 minutes, stirring to crumble.
+Add the oil to the pan; swirl to coat.
+Add the tomato paste and pancetta; cook 1 minute, stirring constantly.
+Add the turkey, and cook 4 minutes, stirring to crumble.

-- Add wine; cook 2 minutes or until liquid evaporates, scraping pan to loosen browned bits.
-Add onion mixture, salt, red pepper, oregano and black pepper to the pan, and cook 3 minutes, stirring occasionally.
-Add milk and basil; cook 3 minutes, stirring occasionally.
-Stir in tomatoes; reduce heat, and simmer 20 minutes.
+- Add the wine; cook 2 minutes or until the liquid evaporates, scraping the pan to loosen the browned bits.
+Add the onion mixture, salt, red pepper, oregano and black pepper to the pan, and cook 3 minutes, stirring occasionally.
+Add the milk and basil; cook 3 minutes, stirring occasionally.
+Stir in the tomatoes; reduce the heat, and simmer for 20 minutes.

 - In a medium bowl, combine the ricotta, mozzarella and egg.

-- Preheat oven to 425 degrees F. Spray a 13x9 inch glass or ceramic baking dish with nonstick spray.
+- Preheat oven to 425°F. Spray a 13x9 inch glass or ceramic baking dish with nonstick spray.

 - Bake for 35 minutes.
 If your cheese is not golden brown already, you can preheat the broiler and broil the lasagna for 2 minutes (mine was already toasted, so I skipped this step).
 Let stand for 10 minutes before serving.